Arnošt Zvi Ehrman

-Arnost Zvi Ehrman (1914–1976) was a Czech orthodox rabbi best known for his work as editor of the Talmud El Am.
+Arnošt Zvi Ehrman (1914–1976) was a Czech orthodox rabbi best known for his work as editor of the Talmud El Am.
 In addition, his contribution on Jewish law is evident in a number of articles and conference papers on the subject.
 Bernard Jackson wrote of "the debt that modern scholarship in Jewish law owes him".

 Biography

-Born in Czechoslovakia in 1914, Ehrman studied at the Yeshiva in Kleinwardein (Hungarian: Kisvárda; Yiddish: קליינווארדיין) and, in 1932, went to live in Switzerland, where he stayed until the end of World War II.
+Ehrman was born in 1914 in Austria-Hungary (in what became Czechoslovakia in 1918).
+He studied at the Yeshiva in Kleinwardein (now Kisvárda, Hungary) and, in 1932, went to live in Switzerland, where he stayed until the end of World War II.
 He first studied in the Yeshiva at Baden and then at the University of Bern, where he obtained degrees in Political Science and Law (Rer.Pol. and Dr Jur.)
 After the war, Ehrman went to England and obtained the Rabbinical semicha (ordination) from Jews' College, London, in 1947.
-Moving to Israel, he became a member of the Israeli Bar.
+Moving to Israel, he became a member of the Israel Bar Association.

 Ehrman served as Rabbi in the communities of Nairobi, Kenya and Bristol, England in the 1950s and in Streatham, London and in Watford in the 1970s.
 In between, he lived in Israel with his family, working first for the Ministry of Religious Affairs, then as a Research Fellow at the Institute for Research in Jewish Law, indexing the responsa of the Rosh; from 1965, he worked on his edition of the Talmud El Am.
 He also contributed numerous articles to the Encyclopaedia Judaica.
 Ehrman died in England in 1976.